 However, not only that.
 A small team led at the beginning by Mrs. Erika Stanciu and later on by Mr. Zoran Acimov brought this area also to the family of well managed European Wilderness in 2005.
 The reason for that was, that the management team very soon recognised that Retezat is not only a unique protected area but an excellent example of the Carpathian Wilderness!

-In 2004 a significant part of the Retezat National Park was subject of an international wilderness audit carried out by current team of the European Wilderness Society and after long and demanding process the area was included to the European Wilderness Network as a PAN Park.
-Since then the area was several times subject of international audits which always confirmed the high quality and wilderness value!
+In 2004 a significant part of the Retezat National Park was subject of an international Wilderness audit carried out by current team of the European Wilderness Society and after long and demanding process the area was included to the European Wilderness Network as a PAN Park.
+Since then the area was several times the subject of international audits which always confirmed the high quality and Wilderness value!

 This year a representative of the European Wilderness Society is carrying out a 3-5 day European Wilderness Standard Quick-Audit and will meet representatives of the management team and clarify several issues which have been brought to our attention in the last years.

 Legal and illegal logging operation massively expanded all over the Carpathian and reports by local NGOs are indicating that these logging operations are getting conspicuously close to the Retezat Wilderness.
 Reports also indicate that the improvement of the old gravel road at the southern part of the park not only touched but also penetrated the certified and audited Wilderness territory.

 The meeting on the 8 May with the Director of Retezat National Park, Romania Mr. Zoran Acimov helped to clarify several issues link to the protection of the Retezat Wilderness.